abradley60/s1-rtc-isce3-notebook/README.md

 # sentinel_1_isce3_rtc

 Notebook for creating Radiometrically Terrain Corrected (RTC) backscatter data for Sentinel-1 using the ISCE3 software.
-All inputs are downloaded in the notebook
+All inputs are downloaded in the notebook.

 # Instructions